S-D-Miller/coralnet_api_deployer/README.md

   VARIABLES TO DEFINE:
   - site_to_use --> Same as before
   - local_path --> Same as before
+  - image_extension --> This is going to be the file extension of your uploaded images as a string, without the preceding period.
+For us, we use JPEGs, so this value is "JPG".
+You can find this value in the full file name of one of your images.

   This script takes the export JSON file generated using coralnet_api_deployer.py and parses the data fields to store them in a dataframe.
 This dataframe is in a similar (although not identical) format as the exported annotations files from the web version of CoralNet.
 This is then exported as a .csv, and the filename is {site_to_use}.csv.